bhuvi3/DATA512-A2/README.md

 ## Files Created
 This notebook creates 2 CSV files of data extracted and compiled as part of this analysis.
-- ```wp_wpds_politicians_by_country.csv```: This is the main output csv file used for this analysis.
+- ```wp_wpds_politicians_by_country.csv```: This is the final output csv file used for this analysis.
 The scehma of the table along with descriptions of the attributes are shown below.

 | Column          | Description                               |
 |-----------------|-------------------------------------------|